vortex314/zenoh-projects/esp32-actors/readme.md

+# ON HOLD
+See esp_no_std dir.
-# A collection of actors on ESP32
+# A collection of actors on ESP32 written in Rust
 - ESP-NOW sender/receiver
 - UART sender / receiver
 - pub/Sub actor